 - 5,181 chronically homeless individuals

-Government leaders credit the decrease in the homeless population to the “housing first” philosophy that puts people into homes as early as possible and then addressing their physical and psychological needs.
+Government leaders have credited the decrease in the homeless population to the “housing first” philosophy that puts people into homes as early as possible and then addressing their physical and psychological needs.

 📍 Orlando: The single-day count on January 2019, in Orange, Osceola and Seminole counties, totaled 2,010 homeless people living in shelters, cars, the woods, and on the streets.

-In order to reach as many people in Orlando and the rest of the state as we can, LoadUp utilizes reverse logistics to partner with The Mustard Seed of Central Florida in Orlando and donates the resources necessary for families and individuals to build a stable life.
+In order to reach as many people in Orlando and the rest of the state as we can, LoadUp utilizes reverse logistics to partner with The Mustard Seed of Central Florida in Orlando and donates gently used items for families and individuals to build a stable life.

 The Mustard Seed of Central Florida